 When it’s not possible or practical for a provider to develop their own telemedicine software, they can source telemedicine platforms that are available out of the box.
 Off-the-shelf virtual care platforms come with the bonus of previous road testing and vetting by other providers before the post-COVID telemedicine boom.

 However, many platforms don’t meet current delivery standards for virtual care.
 Their foundations may be rooted in outdated technology that often only serves a single use case.
 Only in rare cases do existing platforms provide both synchronous and asynchronous telemedicine modalities.
 They can’t adapt to peaks and troughs in patient volume and can often only be configured in a limited number of ways, forcing a provider’s business structure to bend to fit the software build.

 These platforms often come encumbered with old, broken cost models and pricing structures.
 They may also deliver user experiences that can detract from rather than add to provider efficiency and the patient journey.

 A provider can leverage an all-in-one virtual care platform

 These late-model platforms are new-to-market but most closely reflect the healthcare needs of a post-COVID world.
-A white-label telehealth tech stack lets providers customize a branded user experience in a way that’s fast-to-market, versatile, and carries full accreditation for protocols and data security.
+A white-label telemedicine tech stack lets providers customize a branded user experience in a way that’s fast-to-market, versatile, and carries full accreditation for protocols and data security.

 The best virtual care platforms also offer access to a national clinician database, allowing providers to expand their services and supply rapid and effective referrals under a flexible pricing model.

-This type of telehealth infrastructure isn’t suited to clinicians who only wish to serve a limited geographical area and it doesn’t facilitate proprietary ownership or resale of the software.
+This type of telemedicine infrastructure isn’t suited to clinicians who only wish to serve a limited geographical area and it doesn’t facilitate proprietary ownership or resale of the software.
 However, it’s fantastic for established healthcare companies eager to add services, scale, and increase their patient base.